lantongxue/phpmailsender/README.md

 4. small size only 10kb
 5. single file, simple reference
 6. easy expansion
-7. support php all version
+7. support php all version (recommend 5.3.0 and later)
 8. ......
+# defect
+1. attachments are not supported
 # example
 ```
 $options = array(